Short-Term Rehab & Weekend or 5- to 10-Day Detox

 Both inpatient and outpatient rehab formats involve intensive group and individual therapy.
 Behavioral therapies utilize evidence-based techniques to help patients learn the skills needed to maintain sobriety.1

 For many, rehabilitation also incorporates the use of medication-assisted treatment (MAT).
-Medications may be used to ease withdrawal symptoms and cravings and may be continued past the point of program completion (for months or even years).1,3
+Medications may be used to ease withdrawal symptoms and cravings and continued past the point of program completion (for months or even years).1,3

 Is Short-Term Rehab Effective for Treating Drug & Alcohol Addiction?